Noboru Ueki

 Noboru Ueki (植木 昇, Ueki Noboru) was a renowned Japanese photographer.

 He was born in Hiroshima Prefecture as the second son.
 His father operated a photography studio.
 He studied professional photography at a photo studio ran by photographer Ryutaro Kono in Kyoto city.
 With an investment from his wife's family, in 1934 he established Noboru Hiroi Photography Studio in the Karasuma district in Kyoto.
 The name of his photo studio paid homage to his family in law that invests in him but later in 1946, he renamed the studio the Noboru Ueki Photo Studio.

 For his photographs, Ueki used a Vestan camera which had been popular in Japan in the beginning of the Showa Era (1926-1989).
-This was a smaller version of the Vest Pocket Camera made by Kodak which was very popular during World War I. Many soldiers recorded their experiences using this small camera which contributed to the global boom in camera sales.
+This was a smaller version of the Vest Pocket Kodak which was very popular during World War I. Many soldiers recorded their experiences using this small camera which contributed to the global boom in camera sales.
 This boom in spurred the growth of organizations that promoted photography as a fine art and not just a hobby or commercial activity.
 Photography in Japan followed a similar trajectory which was a big influence on Ueki.